zkotti/cosmos-tour/guide.md

 <img width="300" height="300" src="media/personalities/Einstein.jpg">

-Albert Einstein (14 March 1879 – 18 April 1955) was a German-born theoretical physicist, widely acknowledged to be one of the greatest physicists of all time.
-Einstein is best known for developing the theory of relativity, but he also made important contributions to the development of the theory of quantum mechanics.
-Relativity and quantum mechanics are together the two pillars of modern physics.
-His mass–energy equivalence formula E = mc2, which arises from relativity theory, has been dubbed "the world's most famous equation".
+Albert Einstein, (born March 14, 1879, Ulm, Württemberg, Germany—died April 18, 1955, Princeton, New Jersey, U.S.), German-born physicist who developed the special and general theories of relativity and won the Nobel Prize for Physics in 1921 for his explanation of the photoelectric effect.
+Einstein is generally considered the most influential physicist of the 20th century.

 source [wikipedia](https://en.wikipedia.org/wiki/Albert_Einstein)